wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 Before you begin, ensure you have the following:

  - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm){target=\_blank} installed on your machine
- - [USDC tokens](https://faucet.circle.com/){target=\_blank} on supported chains
+ - [USDC tokens](https://faucet.circle.com/){target=\_blank} on supported chains.
+This tutorial uses Avalanche and Solana as examples
- - A wallet with a private key, funded with native tokens (TestNet or MainNet) for gas fees
+ - A wallet with a private key, funded with native tokens (Testnet or Mainnet) for gas fees

 ## Supported Chains

 The Wormhole SDK supports a wide range of EVM and non-EVM chains, allowing you to facilitate cross-chain transfers efficiently.
-You can find a complete list of supported chains in the Wormhole SDK [GitHub repository](https://github.com/wormhole-foundation/wormhole-sdk-ts/blob/5810ebbd3635aaf1b5ab675da3f99f62aec2210f/core/base/src/constants/circle.ts#L14-L30){target=_blank}, which covers both TestNet and MainNet environments.
+You can find a complete list of supported chains in the Wormhole SDK [GitHub repository](https://github.com/wormhole-foundation/wormhole-sdk-ts/blob/5810ebbd3635aaf1b5ab675da3f99f62aec2210f/core/base/src/constants/circle.ts#L14-L30){target=_blank}, which covers both Testnet and Mainnet environments.

 ## Project Setup